pcl-labs/preact-cloudflare-intake-chatbot/README.md

 - `src/utils/` — Utility functions and helpers
 - `src/index.tsx` — Main application entry point
 - `src/style.css` — Global styling

+## 👥 Contributing

+We welcome contributions from the community!
+Whether it's bug fixes, feature additions, or documentation improvements, your help is appreciated.

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

+By contributing, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## 📄 License